Answers to the most frequently asked questions about JASNA's Annual General Meeting (AGM) appear below.

 On occasion, the AGM is held in late September; however, most conferences are held in October.
 JASNA is able to secure a lower hotel rate for attendees since October is not peak vacation time.
-In addition, the AGM is often held on the weekend of Columbus Day and Canadian Thanksgiving to make it easier for some members to attend.
+In addition, the AGM is often held on the weekend of Canadian Thanksgiving to make the journey easier for Canadian attendees.

 It is usually possible to begin making room reservations at the JASNA rate at the beginning of the year in which the AGM is held.
 Individual hotels may have unique requirements about advance room reservations, changing the schedule.
 Room blocks sometimes sell out, but additional availability often occurs in the summer, as some people change their plans and release their reservations.